St Philip's Marsh: Sparke Evans Park

 Sparke Evans Park is situated on the riverside not far from the retail park.
-The land was donated by P.F.
-Sparke Evans and Jonathan Evans, local tannery owners, in 1902.
+The land was donated by P. F. Sparke Evans and Jonathan Evans, local tannery owners, in 1902.
 It is a survivor from a time when the Marsh was a residential area.
 Since the area has become almost totally industrial it now gets little use, what use it does get is by workers on breaks and from the residents of Arno's Vale and Totterdown as there is a bridge linking the two areas.
 A shelter dating from 1925 is still extant on the far west of the park featuring wrought-iron pillars, with ornate and decorative brackets.

 Railways

-St Philip's Marsh is located close to Bristol Temple Meads railway station, on the Great Western Main Line.
-St Philip's Marsh depot is a train maintenance depot located within the district.
+St Philip's Marsh is close to Bristol Temple Meads railway station, on the Great Western Main Line.
+St Philip's Marsh depot is a train maintenance depot located within the district, owned by Network Rail and operated by Great Western Railway.

 Originally developed by the Great Western Railway as a twin-turntable facility for freight locomotives, it was closed to steam in June 1964 and redeveloped as a diesel depot.
-Owned by Network Rail under depot code PM, it is leased to train operator Great Western Railway, and has been used since their introduction for the maintenance of InterCity 125 trains operating between London Paddington, Bristol and South Wales.
-Both Class 43 power cars and Mark 3 coaching stock are serviced here.

-Following the merger of First Great Western (FGW) and Wessex Trains operations into one new franchise in 2006, St Philip's Marsh took over the maintenance of FGW's fleet of diesel multiple units, previously maintained at Cardiff Canton TMD by Arriva Trains Wales.
-The move allowed the removal of the need for the majority of trains operating area, mostly in the West Country, requiring to travel through the congested Severn Tunnel.
+From 1976 to 2023, the depot maintained InterCity 125 high speed trains.
+Today it maintains the diesel multiple units used on local and regional services.